Evaluating Large Language Models on Spatial Tasks: A Multi-Task Benchmarking Study: Discussion

 \subsection{The Role of Dataset Difficulty Classification}

-Traditional difficulty classification methods typically rely on the understanding of various experts and multiple rounds of voting to determine the difficulty levels of questions.
-This approach is inefficient and highly subjective, especially when dealing with datasets containing multiple task categories and a large number of questions.
+In traditional computational studies, such as Borji's research on large model evaluation and dataset creation, the discussion on dataset categorization divides the dataset into simple, medium, and difficult categories, where easy questions are those that all models can answer correctly, and difficult questions are those that even the best models fail to answer correctly\cite{borji2023battle}.
+Building on this framework, we introduced an improvement by using the performance of six LLMs in zero-shot testing to determine the difficulty levels more effectively.
 In this study, we adopted an innovative strategy based on the performance of models in the first round of zero-shot testing to classify the dataset difficulty.
-This method integrates the test results of six different large language models to categorize the difficulty levels of the dataset and further discuss the outcomes.
+This method integrates the test results of six different LLMs to categorize the difficulty levels of the dataset and further discuss the outcomes.

 We believe this strategy is not only more efficient but also significantly promotes subsequent research.
 Difficulty classification is extremely beneficial for follow-up research, as it allows researchers to more accurately assess the effectiveness of different models in handling simple, medium, and difficult problems.
 Through this approach, researchers can deeply analyze the models' capabilities and limitations in complex situations.
 Difficulty classification guides further model development, especially when it is found that the current model performs poorly on high-difficulty problems.
-Researchers can then specifically enhance the model's reasoning abilities or improve its performance on complex data.
+Researchers can then specifically enhance the model’s reasoning abilities or improve its performance on complex data.
 Additionally, difficulty classification enables researchers to design test and training sets more rationally, making them more challenging or balanced.
 This not only tests the models' limits but also enhances their robustness.